-A massive open online course (MOOC) is a free web-based distance learning program that is designed for large numbers of geographically dispersed students.
+A massive open online course (MOOC) is a typically free web-based distance learning program that's designed for large numbers of geographically dispersed students.

-A MOOC may be patterned on a college or university course or be less structured.
-Although they do not always offer academic credits, these courses may offer a certification, enhance employment opportunities or further studies.
-Typically, MOOCs are used for higher education and career advancement.
-But due to the coronavirus pandemic, many public school districts and undergraduate degree programs have implemented MOOCs as the new standard.
+A MOOC might be patterned on a college or university course, or it can be less structured.
+Although they don't always offer academic credits, these courses often offer a certification, enhance employment opportunities or further studies.
+Typically, MOOCs are used for higher education, upskilling and career advancement.

 How do MOOCs work?

 MOOCs are online learning courses that a student accesses through the internet.
 Typically, these courses use cloud computing platforms for course delivery.
 The course content is created with course authoring tools and is subsequently hosted on a learning management systems (LMS) platform.